What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 specialized cell.
 Reproduction by spores of algae, mosses, horsetails,

-club mosses, ferns.
-Eruption of spores from plants, their germination and development from
+mosses, ferns.
+The eruption of spores from plants, their germination and development from

-them new daughter organisms in favorable conditions.
+them new daughter organisms under favorable conditions.
 The death of a huge number

-disputes that fall into unfavorable conditions.
+disputes falling into unfavorable conditions.
 Low probability of occurrence

-new organisms from spores because they contain few nutrients and
+new organisms from spores, since they contain few nutrients and

 the seedling absorbs them mainly from the environment.